DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 		- A lot of {{cloze volcanism}}, {{cloze meteors}}
 		- Gradual cooling ca 4 billion y.a.; water condenses and forms oceans
 		- The early atmosphere were largely made of water, nitrogen, carbon dioxide, ammonia, hydrogen
-		- Lightning and UV light could have provided energy for the spontaneous production of organic molecules
+		- {{cloze lightning and UV light}} could have provided energy for the spontaneous production of organic molecules
-		- Early oceans might have been a "primitive soup" of simple organic molecules
+		- Early oceans might have been a "primitive soup" of simple organic molecules -